Longhorn beetle: Pollination

 In addition to feeding on other plant tissue, some species feed on pollen or nectar and may act as pollinators.
 Assessing the efficacy of beetle pollinators is difficult.
 Even if pollination of one species by beetles is shown, that same beetle may also act as a flower predator toward other species.
 In some cases, beetles may act as both pollinators and predators on the same flowers.

 Flowers specializing in pollination by beetles typically display a particular set of traits, but pollination by longhorn beetles is not limited to these cantharophilous flowers.
-A review of angiosperm pollination by beetles shows that Cerambycidae, along with Curculionidae and Scarabaeidae, contains many taxa that are pollinators for not only specialist but also generalist systems.
+A review of angiosperm pollination by beetles shows that the Cerambycidae, along with Curculionidae and Scarabaeidae, contain many taxa that are pollinators for not only specialist, but also generalist systems.

 Beetles in the New Zealand genus Zorion are known to feed on pollen and have a specialized structure similar to that of pollen baskets found in bees.
 Species in this genus are thought to be important pollinator species for native plants such as harakeke.

 Some orchid species have been found to be largely reliant on longhorn beetles for pollination.
 The species Alosterna tabacicolor was found to be the main pollinator of a rare orchid species (Dactylorhiza fuchsii) in Poland.
 Another rare orchid Disa forficaria, found in the Cape Floristic Region in South Africa, relies on the species Chorothyse hessei for pollination.
 D. forficaria uses sexual deception targeting male C. hessei, possibly indicating a long history of co-evolution with longhorn beetle pollinators.